 #8 – Iceland

 Who hasn’t heard of Iceland!?
-I found it really surprising that it’s one of the least-visited countries in Europe given its paradise-like state: dramatic hot springs, geothermal spas, glaciers, geysers, waterfalls, and black sand beaches… this is a traveler’s haven!
+Truth be told, I found it surprising that this is one of the least-visited countries in Europe given its paradise-like state: dramatic hot springs, geothermal spas, glaciers, geysers, waterfalls, and black sand beaches… true enough, this is a traveler’s haven!

-It’s said that people presume it as expensive to travel here, and well… unfortunately it ‘generally’ is; but!
-Did you know that if you travel on a budget, it’s possible to spend only $60 a day here?
-Yep, you definitely could!
+It’s said that people presume it is expensive to travel here that’s why there aren’t that many tourists.
+But did you know that even if it is an expensive destination, it’s possible to spend only $60 a day here?
+Yes, you definitely could!

 » Some Must-Sees: Blue Lagoon, Gullfoss, Golden Circle, Black Sand Beach, Reykjavik, and more~